Aboriginal Eye Health Initiative

 MEH Program Update - Aboriginal Eye Health Initiative

-The My Eye Health Program (MEHP) has formed from a partnership between four key South Australian organisations – the Royal Society for the Blind, the Freemason Foundation, the Royal Australian and New Zealand College of Ophthalmologists (SA Branch) and the Sight for All Foundation.
+The My Eye Health Program (MEHP) has formed from a partnership between four key South Australian organisations – the Royal Society for the Blind, the Freemason Foundation, the Royal Australian and New Zealand College of Ophthalmologists (SA Branch) and Sight for All.

 The MEHP has been working together with the Adelaide Football Club (AFC) and the Aboriginal Health Council of SA (AHCSA) to develop strategies to increase awareness about eye health in Aboriginal communities in South Australia.
 During 2011, this work is extending into the Anangu, Pitjantjatjara & Yankunytjatjara (APY) Lands.